RealDarkCraft/persona-3-reload-save-editor/README.md

 # Persona3 Reload | Save Editor (Steam)
-A tool to edit : Money, Firstname, Lastname, Firstname...
+A tool to edit : Money, Firstname, Lastname, Characters stats (actually only for you'r character, Yukari and Junpei), playtime and (x_pos,y_pos,z_pos (z_pos function ca be wrong) : [DANGEROUS MODIFICATION] (because if you write bad data in you'r character can be stuck))...

 (You can see all command by typing "help")